 What’s your current position at your brewery, and how did you get started in the craft brewing industry?

 I’m the owner/brewer/operations manager/jack-of-all-trades at Hopkinsville Brewing Company [in Hopkinsville, Ky.].
 I fell into brewery ownership by accident; it was my now ex-husband’s project.
-It wasn’t quite what he thought it was going to be, so when we split, he kept the house, and I kept the brewery.
-I still think I got the better end of the deal.

 What’s new at Hopkinsville Brewing?